Furbearer Trapping & Hunting

 Each year the Division accepts sealed bids for persons to trap on its wildlife areas.
 Bidding information is published in early August and bids are opened in early October.
 Bid information can be obtained through the Office of Management and Budget Bid Solicitation website at http://bids.delaware.gov or by calling the Division at (302) 739-9912.
 No trapping is permitted on any Division lands without a permit.

 - Use traps to take wildlife except muskrats, mink, otter, beaver, raccoons, opossum, groundhogs, nutria, red foxes, and coyotes.
 Rabbits may be trapped by landowners, their tenants, or their respective children during the open season.

 - Use any type of trap, except for muskrats, without marking the trap with a metal tag stating the trapper’s license number and year or the trapper’s name and address.

 - Set traps on public or private land without first acquiring written permission from the landowner.
-For your convenience, trappers who wish to trap on private property may use the Private Land Trapping Permission Form in this guide.

 - Fail to visit traps at least once every 24 hours.

 - Set traps any time before the opening day of a season or any time after the last day of a season.
 (There is no provision in Delaware’s laws to set up traps the day before a season opens or to allow the removal of traps for several days after a season closes.)

 - Set foothold traps with a jaw spread in excess of 6 ½” above the waterline or 7 ¾” beneath the waterline.
 “Waterline” shall refer to beneath the surface of the water or below the mean high tide line in an area ordinarily subject to the rise and fall of the tide.
 Jaw spread is measured as the widest distance from this inside of both jaws on a line drawn perpendicular through the jaw pivot points when the trap is in the set position.